andrewabest/andrewbestdotcom/content/posts/how-to-not-suck-at-mentoring.md

 In either of these situations it is important as a mentor to do your best to support wherever your mentee is at.
 This may mean you need to race along with them, and invest time in making sure you can contribute to their accelerated learning and don't leave them blocked on important problems (I certainly had to learn some Ruby between our catch-ups!).
 It may also mean you need to assure them that not focussing on the goal for a week or so wasn't going undo progress to date - it is a marathon, not a sprint.

 By allowing your mentee to dictate how they work towards their goals, you are doing the best possible thing for their intrinsic motivation.
-(Side note: if you have not read Drive by Dan Pink, I highly recommend it)
+Side note: if you have not read Drive by Dan Pink, I highly recommend it!

 ## Think Win/Win